 Apparently sometime in the 1990s Gary Craig developed this method.
 It has been revamped over the years.
 There are now programs for individuals to become certified in this program.
 But I found out about it through a friend at church.
 She says that an individual can perform the process on oneself.
 She has been very helpful in teaching me and answering my questions.
 I have used it to overcome the extreme fatigue I experienced after my hospitalization and to make a decision about future commitments.
 I was very pleasantly surprised of the results.
 I plan to continue the practice for my buttock pain and the illness that put me in the hospital.
 I am slowly becoming a believer.
 After I have used the practice more, I will report further.

 A note of concern though.
 As a Christian, I am always wary of practices that take away from my worship of God.
 So I was pleased to find out from my friend that there is a book written by a Christian called EFT for Christians by Sherrie Rice Smith.
-Click on that link if you want to purchase it.
-I receive a small percentage from the link if you buy it.

 I do encourage you to check out the links above to learn how to do this process.

 I’m excited about this!
 ACPA stands for American Chronic Pain Association.
 All along in this pain journey I have promoted finding a community that supports your journey of pain.
 During my research I came upon this organization.
 One of their distinctives is that having a support system in place actually helps us feel better.
 Here is their link to ACPA.
 I recommend you spend some time reading through their site.
 You won’t feel so alone.
 Someone out there understands what you are going through.

 I have begun by to reaching out to them to start a support group in my area.
 You can too.
 Or go on their website to see if there is a support group in your area.
 They are a nonprofit group.
 They do receive tax deductible donations.
 I love that their mission is to help people like you and me with our pain struggles.
 That is why I wanted to feature them in this article.